 Why does it matter?
 Because it takes a translator (with academic qualifications) several years to truly master the fine art of converting words, ideas, concepts and meanings between two languages.
 The proof is in the pudding: most of our client complain that the sports translation done internally are inefficient and of subpar quality.

-Here at The Action Sports Translator we have several decades of combined sports translation specialized experience, and we know the difference between sports translations that enhance your brand’s reputation, connect with your community and sell your products… and those that won’t.
+Here at The Action Sports Translator we have several decades of combined sports translation experience, and we know the difference between sports translations that enhance your brand’s reputation, connect with your community and sell your products… and those that won’t.

-Your employees or in-house can’t cope with the amount of content you’re producing in your local language.
+Your employees or in-house staff can’t cope with the amount of content you’re producing in your local language.

 Your employees (who are already taking time off their main tasks to do translations, which probably take even longer than they should, because they aren’t native speakers and don’t have the necessary trained translation skill and tools…) struggle to keep up with it all.